ananvodo/Cluster-Analysis-for-molecular-systems/README.md

 g) '-o' is an output excel file that has all the geometry description parameters per frame.

 h) There must be a folder inside the workdir with the name "cluster_analysis".
 All the plots and excel file will be saved inside this folder.
-If this folder does not exist, then an error will occur.
+If this folder does not exist, then it will be created.

 This program uses multiprocessing, meaning that multiple GRO files are analyzed at the same time.